michaeljfriedman/economy-simulator/design.md

 - Initialization:
-  - Each person is assigned to a company (people are divided among companies evenly)
+  - Each person is assigned to a company (people are divided among companies evenly), and gets 3 months income
-  - Each company gets money to cover 1 year's worth of payroll
+  - Each company gets money to cover 3 months' worth of payroll, and is assigned a "pay day" (the day of the month when they pay their employees)
-- Every month (30 days):
+- Each day:
+  - Each person picks a random company and spends 1/30 of their monthly spending to that company
-  - Each company pays each of their employees 1 month's income.
+  - If it's a company's pay day, they pay their employees 1 month's income.
 If they don't have enough money to cover it, they pick a random person to lay off until they do.
 If they run out of employees, they go out of business (removed from the economy).
-- Each day:
-  - Each person picks a random company and spends 1/30 of their monthly spending to that company

 ## Config format